 Top Tips for Parents

-At Rawmarsh Community School homework is an essential part of the leaning process.
+At Rawmarsh Community School homework is an essential part of the learning process.

 Homework allows independent learning and research skills to be developed and enables students to consolidate what they have learned in lessons.